Removing iron on transfers can be challenging. Sometimes, this method of removal takes even more time than the transfer process itself.

 3. Use a nail polish remover

-Although you probably didn’t hear of this technique before, rubbing alcohol or nail polish remover is also how people remove or correct heat transfer vinyl mistakes.
+Rubbing alcohol or nail polish remover is also how people remove or correct heat transfer vinyl mistakes.

 4. Use petroleum jelly